intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 and asynchronously save weights from CPU memory to the storage.
 The solution will block the training to save checkpoint with a little time.

-## A daemon Subprocess of the Training Process Asynchronously Saves Checkpoint to the Storage.
+## A daemon Subprocess of the Training Process Asynchronously Saves Checkpoint to the Storage

 We can start a daemon subprocess in the training process to save the